datudar/project-euler/README.md

 Yup, that's [him](https://en.wikipedia.org/wiki/Leonhard_Euler) to the right&mdash;the eponymous mathematician of [Project Euler](https://projecteuler.net).

 Below are Python scripts that I've submitted to HackerRank's [version](https://www.hackerrank.com/contests/projecteuler/challenges) of the project.
-In keeping with spirit of the project, I kindly ask that you do not copy these solutions directly but instead use them as a reference for your own algorithms.
-And I hope they inspire you to write even more efficient solutions!
+In keeping with spirit of the project, I kindly ask that you do not copy these solutions directly.
+Instead, use them as a reference for your own algorithms, and I hope they inspire you to write even more efficient solutions!

 ### Problems and Solutions
 <p align="center">